Year

 To pass this unit, students are required to complete and submit three graded assessment tasks and achieve an aggregate mark of at least 50%.
 Marking will be in accordance with a rubric specifically developed to measure the level of achievement of the learning outcomes for each item of assessment.
 Students will also be awarded a final grade which signifies their overall achievement in the unit.

 The assessment strategy for this unit is based on the need to determine authentic student achievement of the learning outcomes.
-Assessment task 1, students will design a database for a given case study.
-Assessment task 2 requires students to convert the logical-level database design to a physical-level database using a database management system software.
+The first assessment provides students with an opportunity to apply database design and QSL through hands-on lab exercises.
+In assessment task 2, students will design a database for a given case study.
+Assessment 2 allows students to demonstrate the depth of their knowledge and understanding of database technology concepts and tools through Microsoft Certification Exam.
+The final assessment requires students to convert the logical-level database design to a physical-level database using a database management system software.
 It also requires developing queries to generate information and manipulate data.
-The physical-level database will be implemented using software while incorporating the feedback from assessment task 1.
 The technical report will contain the design details of the physical-database and a reflection of the learning process of this subject throughout the semester.
 Assessment 3 will focus on database implementation and administration, especially data manipulation using SQL and database security.
 This assessment also requires students to demonstrate the Catholic Social Teaching principle of dignity of the human person: how organisations organise, use, manage and secure data in organisations to maintain the dignity, privacy, rights and freedom of a person.

 Overview of assessments